 Our lawyers have won millions for clients injured by defective and dangerous products, including the following 3 recoveries (read about our top cases):

-A recall lawsuit involves personal injury caused by a defective product, one that is not reasonably safe for its intended use.
+A recall lawsuit involves personal injury or wrongful death caused by a defective product, one that is not reasonably safe for its intended use.
 “Intended use” includes all those uses a reasonably prudent person might make, bearing in mind its characteristics, warnings and labels.
 In many of our recall cases, the company was prompted to act by reports of personal injury or wrongful death.
 However, attorney Fred Pritzker has taken action that resulted in a company issuing one.

 Federal agencies involved may include: